acz1992/telefonbuch_aufgabe/README.md

 5. **No contacts message** - using conditional rendering:
    Conditionally displays a message when a search query returns no results, informing users that no matching data was found based on their input.

+6. **Dark Mode** - default mode based on user's system preference:
+   Enhances usability in varying lighting conditions and reduces eye strain by adapting the interface colors accordingly.
+Can be changed with Toggle component located underneath title.

 ## Learn More

 Check the [repository](https://github.com/acz1992/telefonbuch_aufgabe) for the commit history for a step-by-step look at the development process.
 Closed issues may contain descriptions of completed tasks.